oddcamp/active_hash_relation/README.md

 this can be used also for relations tables, so you can write like this `{ books: {title: {null: false }} }`

 ### Scopes
+**Filtering on scopes is not enabled by default**.

 Scopes are supported via a tiny monkeypatch in the ActiveRecord's scope class method which holds the name of each scope.
-Only scopes that don't accept arguments are supported.
-The rest could also be supported but it wouldn't make much sense..
+The monkey patch is as gentle as it can be: it aliases the method, adds some sugar and executes it.

+Scopes with arguments are also supported but not tested much.
+Probably they will work fine unless your arguments expect complex objects.

 If you want to filter based on a scope in a model, the scope names should go under `scopes` sub-hash.
 For instance the following:
 * `{ scopes: { planned: true } }`

 will run the `.planned` scope on the resource.

+* `{scopes: {created_between: [1988, 2018]}}`

+will run the `.created_on(1988, 2018)` scope on the resource.

 ### Unscoped assotiations
 If you have a default scope in your models and you have a good reason to keep that, `active_hash_relation` provides an option to override it when filtering associations: